 Consider giving some worked examples

 You may wish to outline, using a cross-functional (“swim-lane”) diagram, to describe the roles of the various players in the target operating model.
 You may also wish to use a RACI diagram.
-Don’t be afraid to go into detail, you can read why here
+Don’t be afraid to go into detail – let’s talk about RACI models

 If you get this process right, you’ll avoid:

-- Responses which include so much contingency and risk allowances, that the costs quoted are wildly inaccurate
+- Responses which include so many contingency and risk allowances, that the costs quoted are wildly inaccurate

 - Wasting time wading through pages of irrelevant content